taylorysam/Top-5-Interview-Copilots-Compared-A-Tech-Lead-s-In-Depth-Review-for-2024/README.md

 ## My Experience

-Using an interview copilot was eye-opening.
+Using Interview Hammer as my chosen interview copilot was eye-opening.
 It didn't magically make me a better developer or suddenly give me knowledge I didn't have.
 What it did do was help me articulate my thoughts more clearly, remember key points from my experience that I might have otherwise forgotten under pressure, and stay focused during long, grueling interview sessions.

 I found myself more confident and composed, able to draw connections between my past experiences and the questions being asked.
 The tool's suggestions often sparked ideas that I could then expand upon with my own expertise.